 After chickens are sacrificed, they are scalded for feather removal.
 The commercial industry standard is to scald at over 150°F. These temperatures facilitate quick and efficient feather removal; they also literally start to cook the chicken, again having a material adverse effect on tenderness.
 Temperatures of 150°F start to emulsify the skin, which is why most of the packaged chicken you see has very little color.
 We scald at as much as 25°F below the industry standard.
 While this slows our process and necessitates greater care in feather removal, the end-product reflects the additional care.

 Our focus on taste and concern for water resources led us to our first major processing innovation, in 1998, involving the way chickens are chilled after slaughter and evisceration.
-We found that every chicken processor in this country utilized a water immersion method of chilling, whereby post-evisceration the chicken carcasses are dumped in a communal trough or tub of heavily chlorinated water, where they spend a couple of hours until their internal temperature is reduced to under 40°F. Not only are they sharing pathogens in this communal bath, but the carcasses literally absorb as much as 10% of their body weight of this chlorinated, communal water.
-That water finds its way into the package you buy, and from the time it is packaged, it starts to purge—that is the reddish liquid you see in most commodity chicken trays.
+We found that every chicken processor in this country utilized a water immersion method of chilling, whereby post-evisceration the chicken carcasses are chilled in a communal trough or tub of chlorinated water, where they spend a couple of hours until their internal temperature is reduced to under 40°F. Air chilling eliminates any absorption of water, once again preserving the natural tenderness of the meat.

 We introduced to this country a chilling technology that was in common use in Europe: air chill.
 With air chill technology, the carcasses are chilled using cold air rather than cold water.
 Tecumseh Farms’ system is a pure air chill system: Absolutely no water is utilized in the chill chamber.
 The chickens enter and exit the chamber on individual shackles and circulate through the chamber until they have reached the requisite temperature.
 Not only do they not absorb any chlorinated water, but they never touch each other in the chilling process, thus eliminating the opportunity for cross-contamination.
 The lack of introduction of an artificial ingredient—communal chlorinated water—makes a remarkable difference in the muscle and microbiological integrity of the meat.
 Natural juices are preserved, not diluted, and the meat is better able to absorb any seasonings or other ingredients during the cooking process, unlike immersion-chilled chicken.
 We found that the air chill technology made a remarkable difference in the tenderness of the meat.
 We commissioned a university study to verify our findings, and their test results exceeded even what we had anticipated.

 When we introduced air chill technology and focused on a study of tenderness, we deviated in another important way from the processing methods generally used in this country: As a general rule, chickens processed in commercial plants are killed, processed, and packaged in one day.
-In fact, some companies produce further processed products in a single continuous production line—a true factory in which chickens are killed, eviscerated, chilled, deboned, breaded, cooked, bagged, boxed, and frozen (think: chicken nuggets!) in one continuous line.
 Most people are aware of the effect on tenderness of aging beef.
 The chill temperature equilibrates through the meat, the muscles relax, and the muscle tension and rigor dissipates.
 We age our carcasses for a day before we process and package them.
 We found once again—and verified with a university study—a remarkable improvement in tenderness as a result.

 With our processing and packaging facilities, we have sought to combine the very best state-of-the-art technology with highly skilled, by-hand fabrication.
 Every Smart Chicken breast fillet, tender, or thigh fillet is cut and trimmed by hand.
 We do not use any mechanical debone systems in our facility.
 This is one of the most labor-intensive aspects of our production, and it requires highly trained and skilled workers.
 It results in the product being carefully and consistently prepared, and it also once again allows us to avoid the use of equipment that might adversely affect tenderness and taste: There are no cuts, tears, or excess fat on our products.